cbib/virhunter/README.md

 ## Testing installation of the VirHunter

 You can test that VirHunter was successfully installed on the toy dataset we provide.
+IMPORTANT: the toy dataset is intended only to test the correct work of VirHunter.
+The trained modules should not be used for prediction on your datasets!

 First you have to download the toy dataset
 ```shell